OCI Storage

 ociRegistry:

-// url is the OCI registry url.
+// reference is the OCI registry url.

-url: "docker.io/your-user-here"
+reference: "docker.io/your-user-here"

 // secret name where the credentials for the OCI registry are.